leeweiming3/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data files makes their format invalid, HireHub will discard all data and start with empty data files at the next run.
 Hence, it is recommended to take a backup of the files before editing them.<br>
-Furthermore, certain edits can cause HireHub to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
+Furthermore, certain edits can cause HireHub to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data files only if you are confident that you can update it correctly.
 </div>

 ### Archiving data files `[coming in v2.0]`